-Our Human Trafficking Resources.
+Our Human Trafficking Awareness Resources.

 January, 2026

 Human trafficking in America’s schools: What schools can do to prevent, respond, and help students to recover from human trafficking.
-This report details the current prevalence of child trafficking in the U.S., information on risk factors and indicators of child trafficking, the implications for schools in addressing child trafficking, information on how professional development of school staff and prevention education for students and families can reduce the likelihood of trafficking, and details on how policies, protocols, and partnerships with other community sectors can help prevent trafficking.
+This report details the prevalence of child trafficking in the U.S., information on risk factors and indicators of child trafficking, implications for schools in addressing child trafficking, information on how professional development of school staff and prevention education for students and families can reduce the likelihood of trafficking, and details on how policies, protocols, and partnerships with other community sectors can help prevent trafficking.

 Human trafficking in America’s schools: How schools can combat human trafficking in partnership with people with lived experience.
 This report describes ways schools can partner effectively with people with lived experience in trafficking, and explores some of the uniquely powerful and important benefits to including people with lived experience in this work.